-Happy Fat Tuesday!
-Traditionally, the holiday is for indulging in the richest, most decadent delicacies you can get your hands on before committing to a month of fasting (known as Lent in the Catholic faith).
+Traditionally, people celebrate Fat Tuesday by indulging in the richest, most decadent delicacies they can find.
 New Orleans is unofficially the Mardi Gras center of the world, and its foods have become synonymous with the season.
 It only makes sense, then, to celebrate the holiday with Cajun-inspired dishes that pay homage to the New Orleans traditions.
 You may be miles away from Bourbon Street, but you can throw your own Fat Tuesday party at home in your apartment by making and digging into these savory and sweet treats.
 Find some of our favorite Fat Tuesday recipes below, and treat yourself tonight.

 Your Fat Tuesday feast isn’t complete without beignets.
 The most famous beignets are found at Cafe Du Monde in New Orleans’s French Quarter.
 These are the next best thing.